-With our selection of different EGOCRYL products, not only joints and cracks in the masonry can be closed, but also joints in the wooden floor.
-It is used wherever stretching and moisture are low.
+With our selection of different EGOCRYL products, not only joints and cracks in the masonry can be sealed, but also joints in wooden flooring.
+It is used wherever the expansion stress and moisture load are low.
 Of course, our acrylic sealants can also be painted over and processed very well – this is not always the case with other sealants.
 The solvent-free grout is based on an aqueous dispersion, dries quickly and is even odourless.
 The right sealant for every application – this is what we do!

 - Sealing cracks and uneven surfaces

-- Jointing of window, door and ceiling connections, plastic tubes, lightweight construction walls, roller shutter boxes
+- Grouting window, door and ceiling connections, plastic pipes, lightweight construction walls and roller shutter boxes

-- Jointing of wooden floors, skirting boards and other connections
+- Grouting wooden floors, skirting boards and other finishes

 Frequently asked questions